amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/README.md

 A dissertation by Alexander M. Lalejini.

-All of my requested (formatting) revisions from the graduate school are in the [supporting directory](https://github.com/amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/tree/main/supporting).
+My requested (formatting) revisions from the graduate school, chapter origins documentation, and defense announcement are in the [supporting directory](https://github.com/amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/tree/main/supporting).

 ## Tips